-When you have a car problem, sometimes it is hard to know whether to have the car towed or to get the car repair done on the spot.
+When you have a car problem, sometimes it is hard to know whether to have the car towed, whether to get the repair done on the spot, or whether it's safe to drive your car to the shop.
 Here are some tips to help you decide what to do when faced with this situation.

 Battery Problems - The next most common problem is when the car battery becomes completely discharged (flat or dead).
 Batteries do go dead just because of age.
 If you believe this is likely the case, having the battery changed by a motoring organization might be a convenient option.
 But in a large percentage of cases, there is another reason behind the problem with the battery.
 That's why it's a good idea to have the car towed.
 This way, an auto service technician can diagnose the problem.

-Recently while having dinner by a window looking out over a parking lot I watched as a motoring organization struggled to get a car going.
-We were over an hour eating our dinner, but still they had not got anywhere with getting the car going.
-In the end they towed the car.
+Once, while having dinner by a window looking out over a parking lot, I watched as a motoring organization struggled to get a car going.
+It took over an hour to finish our dinner, but still, they had not gotten anywhere with getting the car started.
+In the end, they towed the car.